 Key areas of participation and inclusion

-- strengthening people’s participation and working capacity
+- strengthening people’s inclusion and ability to work

-- ensuring social security and basic services
+- ensuring the availability of social security and basic public services.

 Preventing social exclusion and poverty requires measures and cooperation across different administrative branches.